Steve Ballmer: History with Microsoft

 Ballmer joined Microsoft on June 11, 1980, and became Microsoft's 30th employee and the first business manager hired by Gates.

-Ballmer joined Microsoft with a salary of $50,000 plus 10 % of the profit he generated and no equity.
+Ballmer joined Microsoft with a salary of $50,000 plus 10% of the profit he generated and no equity.
 However, Ballmer's profit-share started to balloon out of control as Microsoft grew.
 When Dave Marquardt suggested for Microsoft to reorganize as a corporation instead of a private partnership, he proposed that Ballmer own 8% of the company in exchange for cancelling the profit-sharing model.
 Paul Allen initially disagreed, but Gates and Allen reached an agreement when Gates agreed to fund an outsized majority of Ballmer's 8% stake.
 When Microsoft was incorporated in 1981, Ballmer owned 8% of the company.
 In 2003, Ballmer sold 39.3 million Microsoft shares for about $955 million, reducing his ownership to 4%.
 The same year, he replaced Microsoft's employee stock options program.

 In his first 20 years at the company, Ballmer headed several Microsoft divisions, including operations, operating systems development, and sales and support.
 In February 1992, he became Executive Vice President for Sales and Support.
 Ballmer led Microsoft's development of the .NET Framework.
-Ballmer was promoted to President of Microsoft in July 1998, making him the de facto number two after the chairman and CEO, Bill Gates.
+Ballmer was promoted to President of Microsoft in July 1998, making him the de facto number two after Gates, then chairman and CEO.